 Plants grow towards the light.
 That’s just how they are.
 And since the sun moves throughout the day, the plants chase the sun leaning more to the sunny side.
 Rotating keeps them from bending too much on one side.

 If you don’t have a lot of sunlight in your growing space, feel free to use a grow light.
-You can even grow microgreens in a tower garden setup.
+You can even grow microgreens in a vertical garden setup.

 9. Let Them Grow